stevep99/keyboard-tweaks/README.md

 - AltGr International extension - making a variety of accented characters, currency, mathematical and other symbols all available via the AltGr key.

 [CapsLayer scripts](CapsLayer/ "CapsLayer scripts]")
 - Re-use CapsLock for something much more useful.
 This script provides a navigation layer via holding CapsLock and pressing other keys.
 Includes arrow keys, home, end, page up/down and more.
-Actual CapsLock is still available via AltGr+CapsLock.
+The actual CapsLock function is still available via AltGr+CapsLock.

 [Misc scripts](Misc/ "Misc scripts]")
 - Other miscellaneous AutoHotkey scripts: sticky shift, numeric keypad layer.